akkartik/mu/mu.md

 var/xreg <- copy *var2/reg2
 ```

-Floating-point comparisons always put a register on the left-hand side:
+Finally, there are floating-point comparisons.
+They must always put a register
+on the left-hand side:

 ```
 compare var1/xreg1, var2/xreg2